zakiirfan/Customer-Segmentation/README.md

 3. 4 Clusters are created based on K Means Clustering model evaluation
 ## Business recommendation
 Cluster 0:
-This cluster is a promising customer with a large amount of spending compared to other clusters. company can provide treatment in the form of discount offers and increase engagement by offering personal recommendations.
+This cluster is a lost customer with a high recency value and a small amount spent.
+Company can send promos via email for specific products with purpose they will visit and spend more money

 Cluster 1:
 This cluster is a new customer because the amount spent is low but has the smallest recency value, as the company has only been running for 2 years, this cluster dominates. company must start a good relationship with a good corporate image.